-The Irish government in 1958 and 1968 tried to abolish the use of the Single Transferable Vote and to revert to First Past the Post.
+The Irish government in 1958 and 1968 tried to abolish the use of the Single Transferable Vote and to revert to Westminster’s voting system.
 On both occasions, future director Enid Lakeman led our successful campaign to protect democracy in Ireland.

 With a new base at 6 Chancel Street and renamed the Electoral Reform Society, the society helped ensure that the new Northern Ireland Assembly used the Single Transferable Vote when it was first convened in 1973.

 As the twentieth century came to an end and the Jenkins Commission proved to be a false dawn, the ultimate goal of bringing fair results to Westminster elections was still just out of reach.
 But new avenues for reform were opening.

 Across the UK, devolution was taking hold and each new assembly was to be elected using proportional systems.

 At the start of the 21st century, First Past the Post was on the retreat again.
 After a vigorous campaign, voters in Scotland had their voice properly heard in 2007 as the Single Transferable Vote was used in local elections for the first time.

 For over 130 years we have been at the forefront of political change, putting voters first, highlighting problems and offered common sense solutions.
 We remain the world’s oldest organisation concerned with elections and political reform, recognised by the United Nations for over 30 years.